pkardas/notes/books/tidy-first.md

 In many orgs, the fixed cost of getting a single change through review and deployment is substantial.
 Programmers feel this cost, so they move right in the trade-off space (despite collisions, interactions, ...).

+## 19. Rhythm

+More than an hour of tidying at a time before making a behavioral change likely means you've lost track of the minimum set of structure changes needed to enable your desired behavior change.

+Tidying is a minutes-to-an-hour kind of activity.
+Sometimes it may take longer, but not for long.

+## 20. Getting Untangled

+Tidying leads to more and more tidying.
+What to do?
+3 options:

+1. Ship as it is [very impolite, prone to errors, but quick]
+2. Untangle the tidyings into separate PRs [more polite, but may require a lot of work]
+3. Start over, tidying first [more work, but leaves a coherent chain of commits]

+Re-implementation raises the possibility that you will see something new as you re-implement, letting you squeeze more value out of the same set of behavioral changes.

+## 21. First, After, Later, Never

+**Never**

+- you are never changing this code again
+- there is nothing to learn by improving the design

+**Later**

+- you have a big batch of tidying to do without immediate payoff
+- there is eventual payoff for completing the tidying
+- you can tidy in little batches

+**After**

+- waiting until next time to tidy first will be more expensive
+- you won't feel a sense of completion if you don't tidy after

+**First**

+- it will pay off immediately, either in improved comprehension or in cheaper behavior changes
+- you know what to tidy and how